By: NEOS Investments

 Return of capital is a distribution made by an ETF to its investors that is classified as a return of the investor's original investment.
 Unlike dividends or interest income, return of capital is not considered income, and is not immediately taxable.
 Instead, it reduces the investor's cost basis in the ETF, which can potentially reduce the amount of capital gains tax owed when the investor sells their shares.
 Return of capital can be particularly useful for ETFs that use option writing strategies to generate income.

-The goal is to maintain or grow each fund’s net asset value (NAV) over time, while paying out a reliable and tax-efficient monthly income distribution.
-Additionally, within the ETF structure, portfolio losses can be carried forward at opportune times to offset gains in a fund’s option portfolio, helping to potentially offer a high monthly yield with minimal tax liabilities.
+Additionally, a unique feature within the ETF product structure is that portfolio losses can be indefinitely carried forward, and can be used at opportune times to offset gains in our ETF's equity or option portfolios, helping to potentially offer a high monthly distribution with minimal tax liabilities.

 While “return of capital” can sound like a negative characteristic, it can be a valuable component of ETFs that use option writing strategies, particularly from a tax perspective.
 As with any investment, investors should carefully consider the risks and benefits before making any investment decisions.